Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - [target 1.8] MISSING FEATURE (Alban): A feature to save a group that was created in BlueBrick, in the library
 - MISSING FEATURE (Alban): Enhance layer stack usability: add a context menu to delete a layer, allow drag'n'drop reorganization.
 - MISSING FEATURE (Alban): Enhance the part list export in HTML with some javascript for making the image optionnal.
+- MISSING FEATURE (Alban): Enhance the part list export in HTML to export the group set only one time.
 - MISSING FEATURE (Alban): Support mouse wheel in the library and layer panels.
 - MISSING FEATURE (Alban): Add a filter combobox in the bottom of the library
 - MISSING FEATURE (Alban): Autosave.